Query Optimization & Cursors: High-Performance IndexedDB Patterns for Offline-First Apps

 }

 This technique pairs effectively with Indexing Strategies for Fast Queries, allowing you to narrow the initial cursor range using IDBKeyRange before entering the loop.
+The checkpoint-and-resume shape shown here — store the last primaryKey, reopen with an exclusive lowerBound — is exactly the keyset technique formalized in Paginating Large IndexedDB Result Sets with Cursors, where each “batch” becomes a user-facing page.

 Cross-Browser Quirks and Production Fallbacks